What is a Paring Knife Used For?

 1. Peel Fruits and Vegetables

-Peeling is the most fundamental function of a paring knife.
+Peeling is the most fundamental paring knife function.
 The slender blade enables you to gently remove thin layers of skin from fruits and vegetables.
 There will be tasks, whether it's peeling apples or potatoes or carrots, where a peeler might be too harsh or clumsy for the job where a paring knife comes in handy.

 For the tough spots and blemishes, use the knife tip.
 You have that clean finish without wasting so much of your fruit or vegetable in the process.